Flixel464/Yucon-Framework-Rojo/README.md

+# Discontinued
+Although discontinued, this project is still available to use however, will not support the new updates that are rolled out for Yucon and Rojo.
+Rojo 7 is recomended if you would still like to use it.

 # About this project
 I created this so that people would be able to use the Yucon Coding framework in conjuction with Rojo so that it would be more convenient for developers.
 I did this by editing the default.project.json file.